 kind of business is risky and many will fail.
 Therefore, to encourage

 investment and to temper some of the risk, the government offers generous EIS tax reliefs:

 Acamar Films Ltd is the independent production company behind Bing, the most successful programme in BBC CBeebies’ digital history.
 Download the free research report and find out more about the opportunity.

 The Scale-up EIS fund is one of two EIS funds from Fuel Ventures.
 It seeks to make investments into early-stage digital businesses operating in three key areas: marketplaces, platforms, software as a service.
 The fund is managed by successful entrepreneur-turned-investor Mark Pearson.

 Par EIS is a technology growth EIS fund which co-invests with business angels from Par Equity's well established network.
 It focuses on the “equity gap” outside London: opportunities that are beyond the reach of an individual business angel but not quite big enough for private equity to be interested.

 Parkwalk is an interesting high-growth fund that looks to back patented technology with commercial potential coming out of UK universities.
 The fee structure incentivises management to seek exits rather than sit on investments.

 Calculus Capital has been at the forefront of EIS investing for years, having created the UK’s first approved EIS Fund in 1999.
-This offer focuses on established businesses with growth potential and will be typically split between eight to ten investments.
+This offer focuses on later-stage businesses with growth potential and will be typically split between a minimum of five investments.